This calculator was last updated on 23/08/2021. It is currently not being updated regularly.

 The first phase of the vaccination programme focuses on saving lives and reducing hospital admissions.
 So it is logical to give the vaccine first to those groups that are most vulnerable - older people and those with pre-existing conditions.

 The UK government has published a nine-point priority list of groups that will get a COVID vaccine in the first phase.
+All four nations of the UK are following this priority list.
 Let's take a look at the list:

 - Residents in a care home for older adults and their carers;